kingjon3377/strategicprimer-viewer/README.md

 Past development activities have been recorded in "monthly" development reports on [the game's blog](https://strategicprimer.wordpress.com/category/development-reports) and, before that, [on the author's main blog](https://shinecycle.wordpress.com/tag/assistive/).
 Interested developers or users can help by reporting issues, requesting features, or contributing patches; discussion of the game itself, rather than the assistive programs that will support it, is welcome on [the list](https://groups.io/g/strategicprimer) or in private communications.

-Changes to this project are automatically tested using Github Actions continuous
+Changes to this project are automatically tested using GitHub Actions continuous
 integration: [![Build
 Status](https://github.com/kingjon3377/strategicprimer-viewer/actions/workflows/build.yml/badge.svg)
 ](https://github.com/kingjon3377/strategicprimer-viewer/actions/workflows/build.yml)